xdslproject/xdsl/RFC.md

 ```

-We slightly prefer supporting to multiple libraries instead of an MLIR runtime, but don't want to rule out anything yet.
+We slightly prefer supporting to multiple implementations through a toggle in the lowering instead of an MLIR runtime but don't want to rule out anything yet.
 The ABI standardisation efforts put forth by Hammond et al. hint at a more unified landscape in the future.
 # MPI Error Codes

 Almost all MPI functions return error codes (C `int`) (which are often ignored).
 We propose to add an optional result to all operations that can return error codes.
 This result value will be of type `!mpi.retval`, that can be queried against various error codes: